COVID outbreak hits Nationals; 3-game series vs. Mets off - WTMJ

 Major League Baseball and the players’ union issued a testing update Friday, saying there were four new positive tests — three players and one staff member — from the 14,354 tests administered over the past week across all of the sport, a 0.03% rate.

-One of Washington’s players had a fever, according to Rizzo, who said the others are not showing symptoms.
+One of Washington’s players had a fever, according to Rizzo, but others involved were not showing symptoms.

+“The player with the fever is doing fine.
+He’s feeling much better.
+Close to normal,” he said.
+“And the other players feel fine.”

-Washington’s next scheduled game would be at home on Monday against the Atlanta Braves, and Rizzo said he expects Scherzer to start.
+Washington’s next scheduled game would be Monday at Nationals Park against the NL East rival Atlanta Braves, and Rizzo said he expects Scherzer to start.

 “We are planning to play Monday,” Rizzo said.
 “That’s our plan.
-This is a day-by-day thing.”
+Although this is a day-by-day thing.”

-Rizzo said the team essentially had mandated that everyone in the Nationals organization should quarantine — not just those known to be affected.

-“We’re still in the midst of a pandemic, and people need to still take this seriously.
-Unfortunately, it hit us, and we’ve got to take care of our own now,” Nationals manager Dave Martinez said Thursday.
-“All I can say is: Be safe, continue to wear your masks like they ask and know that this still can happen to anyone.
-It’s tough for us right now, but we’re going to get through it.”
+He wants the players who aren’t being isolated to be able to work out at Nationals Park before competing, perhaps as soon as Saturday, if MLB allows.

+“You can’t just go from a dead stop in this postponement to ramping up to play the Atlanta Braves and not expect (there) to be injuries,” Rizzo said.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports